Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-21-dragon-dreams.md

 Xiù just nodded without turning around.

 Floundering for conversation, Julian hit on the first thing that came to mind.
-"It's...my turn to cook tonight.
+"It's... my turn to cook tonight.
 You okay with a good steak?"

-Xiù turned and gawped at him, blush forgotten. *"Actual* steak?" she asked.
+Xiù turned and gawped at him, blush forgotten. "*Actual* steak?" she asked.
 "Like... beef?"

 "Yep, and I can't cook anything else worth a damn, but my steaks?
 Oh, I can cook a steak alright."
 Julian found his confidence again and grinned.
 "I can cook a *damn* good steak."